paulkarpenko/us-code-ui/uscode/title-26-internal-revenue-code/chapter-032-manufacturers-excise-taxes.md

 ## § 4104.
 Information reporting for persons claiming certain tax benefits
 **(a) In general** The Secretary shall require any person claiming tax benefits—

-(1) under the provisions of section 11 So in original.
-Probably should be “sections”.
-34, 40, and 40A, to file a return at the time such person claims such benefits (in such manner as the Secretary may prescribe), and
+(1) under the provisions of sections 34, 40, and 40A, to file a return at the time such person claims such benefits (in such manner as the Secretary may prescribe), and

 (2) under the provisions of section 4041(b)(2), 6426, or 6427(e) to file a quarterly return (in such manner as the Secretary may prescribe).